VNS appointment today, MRI scan tonight

 I know, it’s been a long time.
 So here’s a quick update on what’s going on with Alex.

-We talked to Alexandria’s doctors last month and found out that their new, advanced brain-scanning and monitoring equipment had not yet been installed at Arnold-Palmer Hospital.
+We talked to Alexandria’s doctors last month and found out their new, advanced brain-scanning and monitoring equipment had not yet been installed at Arnold-Palmer Hospital.
 So that’s the main hold-up.
-But we weren’t too disappointed with that news because it has given us some time to just enjoy the holidays. :)
+But we weren’t too disappointed with that news because given us some time to just enjoy the holidays. :)

 Upcoming “fMRI with grid” testing